This week I focused on drawing kawaii hairstyles.

 - Micron Graphic pen, size 1, black

 I knew this day will come, when my trusty single-width mechanical pencil will not do the job.
 This day came this week, when I found myself reaching for a “traditional” pencil.
 You know, the kind you sharpen by hand.

 My pencil of choice is Conte Graphite.
 It’s softer than regular pencils, and it feels buttery.
 I love it.
 It can produce a very strong dark line, but it can also lay a very flat tone.
-It smudges easily, so make sure to put a paper under your palm to protect existing lines.Full disclosure: I personally own and use all of these materials.
-If you buy anything using my links, Amazon will pay me a small commission (no cost to you - thank you for your support).
-But if you prefer to shop elsewhere, no problem!
+It smudges easily, so make sure to put a paper under your palm to protect existing lines.Full disclosure: I personally own and use all of these.
+If you buy anything using my links, Amazon will pay me a small commission (no cost to you - thank you!).
+But if you normally shop somewhere else, it's totally ok too.